-The 2020/21 budget was the third year of the current Meeting the Challenge 3 Savings Programme.
-During the year the Council delivered £10.79 million of savings to address year on year funding reductions and fund unavoidable inflationary cost increases.
+During the year, the Council delivered £7.393 million of savings to address year on year funding reductions and fund unavoidable inflationary cost increases.

-The revenue budget strategy for 2020/21 was to continue to maximise the delivery of efficiencies whilst protecting front line services.
+The revenue budget strategy for 2021/22 was to continue to maximise the delivery of efficiencies whilst protecting front line services.
 The Council is committed to robustly controlling budgets, repaying external maturing debt and continuing to streamline back office services all of which contribute to protecting front line services.

-Following approved transfers to and from reserves, as set out in detail in Note 2 to the accounts, the 2020/21 outturn position was an under spend of £3.153 million.
+Following approved transfers to and from reserves, as set out in detail in Note 2 to the accounts, the 2021/22 outturn position was an under spend of £1.533 million.
+This was reduced to £1.053 million following approval to transfer a further £0.480 million to the Vulnerable Children's Reserve for Special Educational Needs.